sopel-irc/sopel.chat/_appendices/ircv3.md

 ### Optional Extensions
 #### `account-notify`
 There is nothing using or requesting this extension by default.
-A module can request this extension with no known problems.
+A plugin can request this extension with no known problems.
 #### `away-notify`
 There is nothing using or requesting this extension by default.
-A module can request this extension with no known problems.
+A plugin can request this extension with no known problems.
 #### `extended-join`
 There is nothing using or requesting this extension by default.
-A module can request this extension with no known problems.
+A plugin can request this extension with no known problems.
 #### `tls`
 **This is not currently supported.**